torvalds/linux/Documentation/filesystems/directory-locking.rst

 3) object removal.
 Locking rules: caller locks parent, finds victim, locks victim and calls the method.
 Locks are exclusive.

-4) rename() that is _not_ cross-directory.
+4) rename() that is _yest_ cross-directory.
 Locking rules: caller locks the parent and finds source and target.
 In case of exchange (with RENAME_EXCHANGE in flags argument) lock both.
 In any case, if the target already exists, lock it.
-If the source is a non-directory, lock it.
-If we need to lock both, lock them in inode pointer order.
+If the source is a yesn-directory, lock it.
+If we need to lock both, lock them in iyesde pointer order.
 Then call the method.
 All locks are exclusive.
 NB: we might get away with locking the the source (and target in exchange case) shared.